cronvel/async-kit/documentation.md

 ```

 Note how the `setTimeout`'s function is not executed in the second event handler: this handler does not accept a callback,
-hence the process will exit as soon as the first handler is done.
+hence the process will exit as soon as the first handler is done: after 100ms.